pelotasplus/nqueens/readme.md

 After selecting the board size, ie. 4x4, an in-memory representation is created -- see [GameBoardState](https://github.com/pelotasplus/nqueens/blob/58b5e0016dd1ae652b162a8998e11ec08964b677/app/src/main/java/pl/pelotasplus/queens/domain/GameBoardState.kt#L6).
 This state is immutable, so any changes create a brand new instance.

-The game board itself is represented by two dimensional array of [PositionState]s.
+The game board itself is represented by two dimensional array of [PositionState](https://github.com/pelotasplus/nqueens/blob/58b5e0016dd1ae652b162a8998e11ec08964b677/app/src/main/java/pl/pelotasplus/queens/domain/PositionState.kt#L4)s.
 Tapping on board positions toggles values stored in the array and updates the UI accordingly.

 Putting a queen on the board, ie. tapping on a position that is [PositionState.Empty] not